KDAB/cxx-qt/book/src/qobject/generated-qobject.md

 ## `impl qobject::T`
 As mentioned before, the C++ QObject is exposed to Rust as an opaque CXX type.
-A side-effect of this is that you can actually extend this type with your own functionality by using normal `impl` blocks.
+This allows you to implement methods for it in Rust using normal `impl` blocks.
 Because `qobject::T` is an opaque C++ type, the same rules as with normal CXX opaque types apply.
 Most importantly this means that the type may never be accessed by value or by mutable self reference directly.
 Rather, all methods must use either `&self` or `self: Pin<&mut Self>` as the self types.